-Scepticisms concerning the existence of blindsight and the methods (e.g. lax decisional criterion) remained, however.
-We thus decided to test four hemispherectomized subjects on a protocol based on the redundant-target effect, a summation phenomenon well-known in experimental psychology (Raab, 1962), whereby the simultaneous presentation of two or more stimuli results in a faster reaction time than to a single stimulus.
-This indirect procedure allowed us to observe whether unseen stimuli in the blind field can influence the subject's response to stimuli in the intact field.
-This is so because the subject reacts to consciously perceived stimuli in the normal visual field only and is not asked to guess whether a stimulus was presented in the blind field (Tomaiuolo et al., 1997).
+Skepticisms concerning the existence of blindsight and the methods (e.g., lax decisional criterion) remained, however.
+We thus decided to test four hemispherectomized patients on a protocol based on the redundanttarget effect, a summation phenomenon well known in experimental psychology (Raab 1962), whereby the simultaneous presentation of two or more stimuli results in a faster reaction time than to a single stimulus.
+This indirect procedure allowed us to observe whether unseen stimuli in the blind field can influence the patient's response to stimuli in the intact field.
+This is so because the patient reacts to consciously perceived stimuli in the normal visual field only and is not asked to guess whether a stimulus was presented in the blind field (Tomaiuolo and others 1997).
 Results showed that none of the patients were aware of stimuli (single or double) presented in their blind hemifield.
-Three subjects showed a spatial summation effect in their normal visual field (DR, SE, IG) and two subjects (DR and SE) showed a spatial summation effect when stimuli were presented across the vertical meridian in their blind and normal visual field despite their lack of visual awareness in their blind hemifield (Fig. 5).
-The results in subjects DR and SE are in keeping with previous studies using the spatial summation effect paradigm (Raab, 1962; Blake, Martens, & Di Gianfilippo, 1980; Marzi, et al., 1986; Minuissi, Gireli, & Marzi, 1998; Savazzi, & Marzi, 2002).
-We also conducted a second experiment in order to exclude the possibility that light scatter could account for the effect observed in the two hemispherectomized subjects.
-In this experiment the second stimulus was presented to the blind spot of normal control subjects and none of these subjects showed a spatial summation effect.
+Three patients showed a spatial summation effect in their normal visual field (DR, SE, IG), and two patients (DR and SE) showed a spatial summation effect when stimuli were presented across the vertical meridian in their blind and normal visual fields despite their lack of visual awareness in their blind hemifield (Fig. 5).
+The results in patients DR and SE are in keeping with previous studies using the spatial summation effect paradigm (Raab 1962; Blake